-Rivers and Harbors Act of 1899 - The USACE reviews projects for compliance with Section 10 of the federal Rivers and Harbors Act of 1899, which seeks to prohibit the unauthorized obstruction or alteration of navigable waters of the United States (waters subject to the ebb and flow of the tide and/or are presently used, previously used, or subject to future use to transport interstate commerce) without a USACE permit.
+Rivers and Harbors Act of 1899 - The USACE reviews projects for compliance with Section 10 of the federal Rivers and Harbors Act of 1899, which seeks to prohibit the unauthorized obstruction or alteration of navigable waters of the United States (waters subject to the ebb and flow of the tide and/or are presently

 Washington Lower Columbia Salmon Recovery and Fish & Wildlife Subbasin Plan - An integrated plan satisfying the requirements of several state, regional, and federal programs.
 This plan is adopted by NMFS as a non-regulatory guidance document.
-The purpose of the plan is to restore the region's threatened fish species to healthy, harvestable levels and to protect and enhance other species adversely affected by human actions.
-The plan provides site-specific management actions necessary for the conservation and survival of threatened species, measurable criteria that be used to delist recovered species, and the project inventories, priorities, and cost estimates necessary accomplish recovery goals.

-Water Pollution Control Act - All projects affecting surface and ground waters in the state, including those that are not subject to the CWA sections 401 and 404, must still comply with the provisions of the state's

-295 Water Pollution Control Act.
+The purpose of the plan is to restore the region's threatened fish

+- 290 species to healthy, harvestable levels and to protect and enhance other species adversely affected by human actions.
+The plan provides site-specific management actions necessary for the conservation and survival of threatened species, measurable criteria that be used to delist recovered species, and the project inventories, priorities, and cost estimates necessary accomplish recovery goals. - Water Pollution Control Act All projects affecting surface and ground waters in the state, including those that are not subject to the CWA sections 401 and 404, must still comply with the provisions of the state's Water Pollution Control Act.
 It authorizes Ecology to operate a state waste disposal permitting system for industrial, commercial, and municipal discharges of pollutants.

 Other relevant federal laws include the National Environmental Policy Act, Anadromous Fish Conservation Act, and the Clean Air Act.
-State laws that address shoreline issues include the Forest Practices Act, tribal agreements and case law, the Watershed Planning Act, the Water Resources Act, and the Salmon Recovery
+State laws that address shoreline issues include the Forest Practices Act, tribal

+300 agreements and case law, the Watershed Planning Act, the Water Resources Act, and the Salmon Recovery Act.
-Act.